 The Hungry JPEG: In addition to other resources, you can find free fonts in The Hungry JPEG’s Freebies section.
 It’s also worth checking out the site’s $1 deals, where you can get some really great fonts for just $1.
 (Just double-check to make sure these fonts aren’t available free elsewhere before downloading the paid version.
 Water Lily, for example, while available for a dollar on The Hungry JPEG, is available for free on DaFont.)

-A few more sites like this that are worth checking out include:
+A few more font sites that are worth checking out include:

 When downloading fonts from any of the sites listed above, be sure to check the license for each font to understand exactly how and where you can use these fonts.
 And if you’re just getting started with downloading new fonts, be sure to check out our guide to managing fonts on your Windows computer.